richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 ### tie break mechanism

 Normally, the contestant with the highest number of succcesses would win.
-Ties can be broken by adding the value rolled to any *tiebreak bonus* the tied contestants have.
+Ties can be broken by looking at D100 value rolled.
 The contestant with the highest value scores an extra success.

-> [!NOTE]
-> Thus the Humakti with a *tiebreak bonus* of 154 has, all things equal, a very small chance (<10%) of losing to anyone with a merly human-level of skill (< 150).